News & Articles

 Step 2: Identifying the Trading Sector and Choosing the Jurisdiction

 Upon finalizing your business plan, you must identify the specific trading sector that your business will cater to.
-This decision could range from commodities trading to general trading in a plethora of goods based on your interests, market demand, and expertise.
-Subsequently, decide on the jurisdiction for your trading business.
-In the UAE, there are three main jurisdictions – Mainland, Free Zone, and Offshore, each offering unique advantages.
-Your decision will heavily rely on your business needs and objectives.
+This decision could range from commodities trading to general trade across a wide range of goods, based on your interests and market demand.
+Next, choose the right jurisdiction.
+The UAE offers three main jurisdictions: Mainland, Free Zone, and Offshore, each offering unique benefits.

 Step 3: Securing a Trade License and Corporate Finances